 Explore one or all of Santa Monica’s eight neighbourhoods, each boasting its own unique identity and experience.
-Downtown, pedestrian-only Third Street Promenade, four blocks east of the beach, offers big-name brands like Abercrombie & Fitch, H & M, Old Navy, as well as galleries, cinemas and comedy shows.
+Downtown, pedestrian-only Third Street Promenade, four blocks east of the beach, offers big-name brands like Abercrombie & Fitch, H&M, Old Navy, as well as galleries, movie theatres, and comedy shows.
 On the promenade’s south end is luxurious, open-air Santa Monica Place.

 Take a stroll along Santa Monica’s signature pier at sunset, that enormous sun sinking into the Pacific, and you'll probably wonder if it can get much better than this.
 But wait; it can.
 Right here.
 First, there’s an amusement park—perched right on the pier—called Pacific Park, with not-too-scary roller coasters and classic carnival rides that make a nice mix even for little ones.
 Then there are incomparable views from the top of the pier’s solar-powered Ferris wheel.
 On weekends, you can join free historical walking tours to learn more about the pier, which dates back to 1909.
 And then there are those simple pleasures—a creamy thick milkshake or a simple necklace of seashells, at snack shacks and trinket shops lining the pier.
 And there are the local fishermen adding colour to the scene; hang out for a while and you’re bound to hear some good yarns and watch some slippery fish reeled in.
 Find out what those fish might be by heading under the pier (directly below the turn-of-the-century wooden carousel), to the inviting Santa Monica Pier Aquarium, with some 100 species of fish and aquatic animals, and lots of family-friendly educational displays.